Vecna42/public_rpg/White Wolf/Vampire the Requiem/Mechanics/Lynx 2.0.md

 **Exceptional Success:** The spoof lasts for a number of nights equal to the Lynx's Blood Potency, and may be dismissed at any time.

 This devotions also costs 4xp

-***

-## Original Web powers
-Scan - Sense links from a node to other nodes.
-Pieces of information about links equal to successes OR dots in a Social merit OR 'knowledge of human traffic' through a spatial node.  -->  SELECT FROM

-Link - Create Blood Ties for night's equal to Resolve.  --> INSERT INTO

-Insert/Delete - Add yourself to a network, bonus dice to rolls equal to Web - rolls affected depend on the network OR remove yourself from a network you're already in, penalty dice to rolls equal to Web - rolls affected are those to use the network to find/etc the user.
-Lasts a scene.  -->  INSERT INTO & DELETE FROM

-Edit - Colour a social link by a Virtue/Vice OR alter the flow of people through a spatial node.  -->  UPDATE WHERE

-Extrapolate - Use evidence for the existence of a relationship to affect the nodes at either end of the link with Web as if they were present.  --> ?